-CNN anchor Christiane Amanpour reveals ovarian cancer diagnosis
+CNN anchor Christiane Amanpour reveals ovarian cancer diagnosis and urges women to ‘listen to your bodies’

 “I’m confident,” she said at the beginning of her daily program that focuses on international news.

-The award-winning British-Iranian television journalist is known primarily for her extensive, bold coverage of international conflicts, from the Persian Gulf War to the genocide in Rwanda and the Bosnian War.
+The British-Iranian television journalist is known primarily for her extensive, bold coverage of international conflicts, including the Persian Gulf War, the genocide in Rwanda and the Bosnian War, making her one of the most prominent war correspondents of her generation.

+Her reporting has been recognized with a number of awards including 11 News and Documentary Emmy Awards, four Peabody Awards, three duPont-Columbia Journalism awards and two George Polk Awards, according to PBS, where she hosts a nightly program that covers global affairs.

+She has also received several honorary degrees and is a UNESCO Goodwill Ambassador for Freedom of the Press and the Safety of Journalists.

-Amanpour has been off the air for the past four weeks because of her diagnosis, a period she described as “a bit of a roller coaster.”
+Because of her diagnosis, Amanpour has been off the air for the past four weeks, a period she described as “a bit of a roller coaster.”

-In her on-air announcement from London, Amanpour said ovarian cancer affects “millions of women around the world” and explained that her decision to share the news of her condition was “in the interest of transparency” but in particular to emphasize the importance of early diagnosis.
+In her on-air announcement from London, Amanpour said ovarian cancer affects “millions of women around the world,” and explained that her decision to share the news of her condition was “in the interest of transparency” but in particular to emphasize the importance of early diagnosis.

 She urged women “to educate themselves on this disease, to get all the regular screenings and scans that you can, to always listen to your bodies.”